Sharing Our Testimonies: The Power of Story in Your Ministry

 “Storytellers broaden our minds: engage, provoke, inspire, and ultimately, connect us.”

 When we share our experiences, we at once seem more familiar—more recognizable—to one another.
 We discover commonalities that we didn’t know existed, whether it’s an interest, an inside joke, a similar upbringing, a source of suffering, or an emotional response.

-Encourage guys who have already developed a level of trust in existing Sunday School classes and small groups to share their stories in this way—it could be the three-minute version or the ten-minute version.
-Have the leader share first to give an example of format—but also of vulnerability.
+Encourage guys who have already developed a level of trust in existing Sunday School classes, small groups, or one-on-one meetups to share their stories in this way—it could be the five-minute version or the twenty-minute version.
+If one in a group setting, have the leader share first to give an example of format—but also of vulnerability.

 Story connects us to possibility.

 There isn’t a person you passed by today that isn’t going through something.
 It may be a child’s illness, a destructive habit, a marriage in crisis, money troubles, loneliness, grief, aging parents, conflict with a friend—the list is endless.